psgonza/bynario_posts/2017-05-31-Using-different-sudo-passwords-for-the-same-host-group-in-Ansible-.markdown

 I have 2 VPSs that I manage with Ansible and recently I updated the root password for one of the servers, and my old playbook, which worked fine if all the hosts in the group have the same password, stopped working.

-I tried some stuff, until I found out that the way to solve this is described in this link:
+I tried some stuff that didn't work, until I found out that the way to solve this is described in this link:

 [Ansible - Become](http://docs.ansible.com/ansible/become.html)